Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 Consumers should be aware of the existence of counterfeit honey and be able to recognize them.

-Methods for determining the quality of honey
+Methods for determining honey quality

-The people have their own methods of how to determine the quality of honey, for example, by using chemical pencil.
-The bottom line is as follows - a layer of honey is applied to paper, a finger or a spoon and a chemical pencil is drawn over it, or a pencil is dipped into the honey itself.
-It is assumed that if the honey is falsified, i.e. contains all sorts of impurities (sugar, sugar honey, as well as an increased amount of water), then a colored pencil mark will remain.
-However, the researcher V. G. Chudakov in 1972 tested 36 samples of honey of different quality, including 13 falsified ones, and believes that this folk method for determining the naturalness of honey and assessing its quality is absolutely wrong.
+People have their own methods for determining the quality of honey, for example, by using chemical pencil.
+The essence is this: a layer of honey is applied to paper, a finger or a spoon and drawn over it with a chemical pencil, or the pencil is dipped into the honey itself.
+It is assumed that the honey is adulterated, i.e. contains all sorts of impurities (sugar, sugar honey, as well as an increased amount of water), then a colored pencil mark will remain.
+However, researcher V.G.
+Chudakov in 1972 tested 36 samples of honey of varying quality, including 13 falsified ones, and believes that this folk method of determining the naturalness of honey and assessing its quality is absolutely wrong.

-There is another popular method to determine counterfeit honey, it is in the sample on absorbent paper.
+There is another popular method for identifying counterfeit honey; it involves testing on blotting paper.
 A small amount of honey is placed on blotting paper.
 If after a few minutes a watery spot appears on the back of the paper, this is considered a sign of falsification.
-Again, V. G. Chudakov conducted laboratory studies of this sample, which led to the conclusion that the sample actually allows you to determine almost 100% of counterfeit honey, but besides, some natural honeys also fall into the category of counterfeit.
+Again, V.G.
+Chudakov conducted laboratory studies of this sample, which led to the conclusion that the sample actually allows one to identify almost 100% of counterfeit honey, but in addition, some natural honeys also fall into the category of counterfeits.

 Honey collected in areas with unfavorable ecology is also very harmful (see maps below).